 “Doesn’t matter, let’s go.”

-“Okay, change of plans,” Jacky informs her.
+“Okay, change of plans,” Jacky informed her.

 “What?!”
-Joanne asks, wrinkling her face.
+Joanne asked, wrinkling her face.

 “Don’t tell me you’re giving up already.”